Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/document-api.markdown

 }
 ```

-Queries by multiple Ids are supported.
+Queries by multiple IDs are supported.
 For example:

 ```java